learn-co-curriculum/phase-0-configuring-the-flatiron-student-portal/README.md

 Thanks to the collective work of many programmers around the world, we're able to tap in to a diverse ecosystem of tools.
 We don't need to know how they all work together for them to be useful to us.
-You might one day know JavaScript well enough to build your own version [React](https://reactjs.org/), but you'll be able to use React long before you know how all the parts work.
+You might one day know JavaScript well enough to build your own version of [React](https://reactjs.org/), but you'll be able to use React long before you know how all the parts work.
 Many of these tools are designed to solve problems so we can focus our energy and time elsewhere.

 We've already used a few tools to help us get started with programming.
 If you